Women and heart disease

 Risk factors which are specific to women:

-- Women who have gestational diabetes or pre-pre-eclampsia during pregnancy have a higher risk of heart disease in later life
+- Women who have gestational diabetes or pre-eclampsia during pregnancy have a higher risk of heart disease in later life

-- Some studies have revealed that women who suffer hormonal dysfunctions such as polycystic ovary syndrome before menopause, are at increased risk of heart disease in later life
+- Some studies have revealed that women who suffer from hormonal dysfunctions such as polycystic ovary syndrome before menopause, are at increased risk of heart disease in later life

 Common types of heart disease in women: